 - In play, you need to continually trade-off between actions that score directly, actions that will enable future scoring and actions that will foil your opponents’ plans in some way.

-- This further means that while some strategies have a high potential number of points they could lead too, it may turn out you can’t play all these moves since the necessary preparation is not in place or there are not enough moves to play out all the cards you need.
+- This further means that while some strategies have a high potential number of points, it may turn out you can’t play all these moves since the necessary preparation is not in place or there are not enough moves to play out all the cards you need.
 (Not to mention the fact your adversaries might be burying some of the cards you need.)

 - There are different number of points “available” in each era and it’s possible to estimate what the average number of points per play might be as well as the value of a move.
 It is therefore possible to tell roughly if a move you are making is above or below average.
 As we’ll learn later though it often isn’t about good and bad, it’s about when the scoring potential of something shows up.